Guidelines are listed below to assist in administering this paid time off to those departments that are able to observe summer hours.

 It is important to note that no department is required to work summer hours, and some departments may not observe them at all if their duties and responsibilities are better served by working the standard schedule during all or part of the summer month.
 Individual department observance of summer hours is determined by your Department Head.
-For more information about the payment of overtime please refer to policy 40.031.
+For more information about the payment of overtime please refer to Exempt and Non-exempt Employee Pay.

 Vacation and Sick Time

-Vacation and sick time accrual is fully detailed in HR Policies #30.021 and #30.022.
+Vacation and sick time accrual is fully detailed in Vacation Time.
 As a general reminder, vacation and sick time accrual rates for full-time staff during summer hours are based on the regular schedule of 7.5 hours per day.
 Part-time and term employees should consult the policy for information about calculating their monthly accrual rates.
-Please note that vacation time does not accrue for full-time staff during the month of June.

 Vacation and sick time utilization for full-time staff is also based on the regular schedule of 7.5 hours per day.
 Thus, if a full-time employee takes a week's vacation during the summer, that employee's accrued vacation time would be reduced by a full week (37.5 hours).